Foehn wind: Purported physiological effects

 Anecdotally, residents in areas of frequent Foehn winds have reported experiencing a variety of illnesses ranging from migraines to psychosis.
 The first clinical review of these effects was published by the Austrian physician Anton Czermak in the 19th century.
 A study by the Ludwig-Maximilians-Universität München found that suicide and accidents increased by 10 percent during Foehn winds in Central Europe.
 The causation of Föhnkrankheit (English: Foehn-sickness) is unproven.
-Labels for preparations of aspirin combined with caffeine, codeine and the like will sometimes include Föhnkrankheit amongst the indications.
-Evidence for effects from Chinook winds remain anecdotal.
+Labels for preparations of aspirin combined with caffeine, codeine and the like will sometimes include Föhnkrankheit among the indications.
+Evidence for effects from Chinook winds remains anecdotal, as it does for New Zealand's Nor'wester.

 In some regions, Foehn winds are associated with causing circulatory problems, headaches, or similar ailments.
-Researchers have found, however, the Foehn wind's warm temperature to be beneficial to humans in most situations, and have theorised that the reported negative effects may be a result of secondary factors, such as changes in the electrical field or in the ion state of the atmosphere, the wind's relatively low humidity, or the generally unpleasant sensation of being in an environment with strong and gusty winds.
+Researchers have found, however, the Foehn wind's warm temperature to be beneficial to humans in most situations, and have theorized that the reported negative effects may be a result of secondary factors, such as changes in the electrical field or in the ion state of the atmosphere, the wind's relatively low humidity, or the generally unpleasant sensation of being in an environment with strong and gusty winds.